The Best Dive Watches For Luxury Watch Enthusiasts

 Dive watches must adhere to strict ISO 6425 standards if they want to retain their title as a dive watch.

-Standing for the International Organization for Standardization, the ISO also relates to property and other commercial activities.
 Last updated in 2018, the ISO 6245 requires that a dive watch must be at least 100 metres water resistant and have the functions of recording time with a rotating bezel, digital display or other timing complication that is precise to at least one minute over a 60-minute period.

 Of course, if you are looking to buy a watch with diving capabilities, it must reach a required level of visibility, from at least 25 cm in total darkness.
 It must also show that it is completely working while in total darkness.
-The dive watches must be resistant to a magnetic field of at least 4,800 A/m and it must remain accurate to plus or minus 30 seconds per day.

-There is a shock resistance test which relates to ISO 1413 or the ‘shock test clause’.
-Essentially, it tests whether a dive watch would survive a fall from one metre onto a hardwood floor.
-Ever slipped and feared looking down at your dive watch?
 Thank goodness for this clause, right?
 It must withstand the salt test of being rust free after its immersion in a 30g salt per litre solution for 24 hours.
 This is useful as the average diver will take in 24 hours of saltwater exposure per week.
-The strap/bracelet on dive watches are tested by having 45 pounds applied to each spring bar to try and pull the strap from the case.

 The ISO 6425 states a minimum of 100 metres is met or for dive watch nerds, 10 ATM.
 Dive watches at 100 metres are fine for swimming, snorkelling and other water sports aside from scuba diving.